 - Under the "Advanced" tab, click "Testing".

-- Check the box next to "Skip menu and generate default character", and enter the cell of your choosing in the box below that.
+- Check the box next to where it says "Skip menu and generate default character".

 - Click "Play" in the launcher, and the game will load with your chosen scene.

 - Repeat this process as you try different values.

 After a bit of testing it's possible to arrive at settings that run well for your system, it just takes some patience.

 async num threads under the

 Advanced tip: If you know you've got multi-threading built into your bullet (this may require compiling it yourself), then you can go ahead and set that to